shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 ### Object detection

-Xandr detects the banner object that must be measured.
+Microsoft Advertising detects the banner object that must be measured.
 The object can be an image or an iframe.
 It must be fully loaded on the page to be considered as viewable.

 Non-loaded banner objects are not viewable.